 (The War On Drugs, Kacy Musgraves, Arcade Fire, Bob Dylan, The Beatles)

 “Seriously using it on more than half the work I’m doing.
 Scary good work tool.
 It has quickly become an essential tool, the most versatile box I’ve ever found to subtly colorize a track.
 Congrats to you and Dave!!!!”

 AUTO-PADDING (PRE, POST, OPEN) – One of the key elements of the P331’s LOADING circuit is its auto-padding feature.
-As gain is increased to the tubes, the signal is padded down in equal measure.
+As gain increases through the tubes, the signal is padded down automatically in equal measure.
 It’s a cool feature and essential to the concept of the unit.
-To make it even cooler, we provide the ability to control where in the circuit the padding occurs (PRE or POST) or disable the auto-padding all together (OPEN).
+To make it even cooler, we provide the ability to control where in the circuit that padding occurs (PRE or POST) or disable the auto-padding all together (OPEN).
 When in PRE, the auto-padding occurs to the signal before it hits the tube.
 In POST, the auto-padding occurs after the tubes.
 While in OPEN the auto-padding is disabled and your Loading knob allows you to crank it up while using your output Gain as a “master volume” of sorts similar to how a guitar amplifier with a master volume would function.
 It’s all about experimenting and letting your ears guide you.

 The LIFT circuit is a gentle parallel filter that enhances the highs, lows or both the highs and lows of the signal.
 Audio passes through the LIFT circuit before the LOADING circuit.
 With any of the LIFT filters engaged, the audio is passed unscathed through the fully balanced P331 circuitry and blended with harmonic content of the LIFT and LOADING circuits working in concert.